 The forests in the DRC represent over half of all remaining forests of the Congo Basin.
 They are of global significance for the conservation of biological diversity and harbour a globally important carbon stock that needs to be preserved.27 The scale of deforestation in the DRC alone reflects the current forest crisis and the failure of governments and the private sector to turn the tide.
-The country ranks amongst the top ten countries with the largest absolute forest loss\ in the world.
-An average of 570,000 hectares per year was lost from 2000 to 2014, and the rate of forest loss increased by a factor of 2.5 between 2011 and 2014.\\ Vast areas in DRC were emerging as new hot spots of forest loss.
+The country ranks amongst the top ten countries with the largest absolute forest loss in the world.
+An average of 570,000 hectares per year was lost from 2000 to 2014, and the rate of forest loss increased by a factor of 2.5 between 2011 and 2014.
+Vast areas in DRC were emerging as new hot spots of forest loss.
 Unsurprisingly, these hot spots are found along the countries road network and in areas of civil unrest and strong population growth.
-But equally alarmingly, many hotspots intersect with intact forest landscapes and national parks that are meant to protect the country's megafauna.

-In 2002, the DRC imposed a moratorium on the allocation of new industrial logging concessions.
-Its purpose was to give a pause in what threatened to become a post-war free-for-all in the exploitation and destruction of the country's huge forests.
-With World Bank guidance and financial support, the country was to embark on a path whereby forest management would become a sustainable industry, generating billions of dollars of revenues and tens of thousands of jobs, whilst supposedly conserving the forest.
-The moratorium was immediately violated, as scores of logging concessions were issued in a flood of illegal and corrupt allocations.
-However, a 2005 presidential decree reinforced the 2002 moratorium decision and a "legal review" of all existing industrial titles was carried out.
-Unfortunately, 15 illegal titles cancelled in 2009 were reinstated by the Ministry in 2011.
-In the end, the "legal review" resulted in the cancellation of only dormant titles, entrenching the status quo.
+But equally alarmingly, many hotspots intersect with intact forest landscapes and national parks that are meant to protect the country's megafauna.28 whereby forest management would become a sustainable industry, generating billions of dollars of revenues and tens of thousands of jobs, whilst supposedly conserving the forest.30 The moratorium was immediately violated, as scores of logging concessions were issued in a flood of illegal and corrupt allocations.31 However, a 2005 presidential decree reinforced the 2002 moratorium decision and a "legal review" of all existing industrial titles was carried out.32 Unfortunately, 15 illegal titles cancelled in 2009 were reinstated by the Ministry in 2011.33 In the end, the "legal review" resulted in the cancellation of only dormant titles, entrenching the status quo.

+In 2002, the DRC imposed a moratorium on the allocation of new industrial logging concessions.29 Its purpose was to give a pause in what threatened to become a post-war free-for-all in the exploitation and destruction of the country's huge forests.
+With World Bank guidance and financial support, the country was to embark on a path

 Some 10 million hectares of DRC's forests are currently allocated in industrial logging concessions and half of these areas are IFLs.
-The DRC government and the French Development Agency (AFD) have been advocating the need for a rapid lifting of the moratorium.
-If this happens this will result in the gradual allocation of more and more logging concessions, many of which are likely to be overlapping with IFLs.
+The DRC government and the French Development Agency (AFD) have been advocating the need for a rapid lifting of the moratorium.34 If this happens this will result in the gradual allocation of more and more logging concessions, many of which are likely to be overlapping with IFLs.
 Some of the largest logging concessionaires in the DRC have already expressed interest in FSC-certification, which is so far absent from the DRC.
 The recognition of IFLs by the FSC and protection of these IFLs in accordance with Motion 65 will likely also be an important future safeguard for IFLs in the DRC.

-\ Forest loss is defined as a stand-replacement disturbance, meaning the removal or significant reduction of tree cover at the scale of a Landsat pixel.
+^{} Forest loss is defined as a stand-replacement disturbance, meaning the removal or significant reduction of tree cover at the scale of a Landsat pixel.
 It can result from various factors and does not always equate to deforestation.
-While deforestation dominates the forest loss dynamic in the DRC, there is some uncertainty about how much of the forest loss exactly corresponds to deforestation.
-The official annual net forest area loss figure reported by the DRC government as part of the FAO's Forest Resource Assessment is 311,400 hectares.
+While deforestalt from dominates the forest loss dynamic in the DRC, there is some uncertainty about how much of the forest loss exactly corresponds to deforestation.
+The official annual net forest area loss figure reported by the DRC government as part of the FAO's Forest

+Resource Assessment is 311,400 hectares.